mwaugh0328/consumption_and_tradewar/README.md

 - In the paper and the notebooks, population is now used as the main weighting variable rather than employment.
 To revert to the previous results, simply change the weighting variable to ``total_employment``.

-- A driver file that runs everything and reports results discussed in the paper is under construction and posted as [``main_driver_file.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/main_driver_file.ipynb).
-If you have the trade and employment dataset constructed, this will generate the results.
+- A driver file that runs everything and reports results discussed in the paper is posted as [``main_driver_file.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/main_driver_file.ipynb).
 Also you can use this file to inspect the output, etc.

 ---